Gayle King responds to backlash over Kobe Bryant sexual assault question

 "If you had questions about it, you had many years to ask him that.
 I don't think it's something that we should keep hanging over his legacy," she says.

-King's raising the issue of Bryant's rape case in the wake of his death led to swift outrage on social media.
+King's reference to the rape case in the wake of Bryant's death led to swift outrage on social media.

 King responded to the backlash in two videos posted on her Twitter page Thursday morning, calling out CBS for posting only a small portion of her interview with Leslie without providing the full context.